 - If you have applied to renew your leave, a copy of the documents you sent off and the receipt from the UKBA.

-You have the right to apply for an allocation of housing from the council or from a housing association, to get help if you are homeless and to claim housing benefit to help pay your rent.
+Even though you may have limited leave to remain in the UK, you have the right to apply for an allocation of housing from the council or from a housing association, to get help if you are homeless and to claim housing benefit to help pay your rent.
 You should be offered a tenancy on the same terms as any other applicant, even if you are waiting to renew your leave or it is due to run out soon.

 If you have refugee status, your husband/wife/civil partner and children are covered by your refugee status as well, even if they have just arrived or have not yet sorted out their status, as long as you started your family before your left your home country.
 So they are all eligible for housing and homelessness services.